R-Ganesh28/Javascript-Practice/README.md

   - Return = get a value out of a function.
   - Parameter = Passing a value into the functions.
   - Improved the code for ROCK PAPER SCISSORS GAME
+- What I Practiced:
+  - Created a function and prcticed with default parameters.
+  - created a conversion of Temperature [ Celsius, Fahrenheit ]
+  - created a conversion of Length [ km, miles, ft ]
+  - Add to Cart practice like cart quantity created function and reduced some code.
+  - Improved Calculator using functions.
+  - Improved ROCK PAPER SCISSORS GAME using functions.